This post may contain affiliate links. Click for complete disclosures.

 Instructions

-- Combine all of the ingredients into a bowl and whisk.
-The mixture will look runny, but I promise it comes together when you cook it.
+- Combine all of the ingredients into a blender and blend.
+The mixture will look runny, but I promise it comes together when you cook it.1 ½ Cups 1:1 Gluten-free Flour, 4 Tablespoons Melted Butter, 1 ½ Cups Milk, 3 Large Eggs, 1 Teaspoon Vanilla, ¼ Teaspoon Salt, 1 Tablespoon Sugar

-- Warm a skillet over medium-high heat, adding a little bit of butter or ghee to help keep the crepes from sticking.
+- Warm a skillet over medium-low heat, adding a little bit of butter or ghee to help keep the crepes from sticking.

-- Taking a spatula and carefully flip the crepe and continue to cook on the other side for around a minute longer.
+- Take a spatula and carefully flip the crepe and continue to cook on the other side for around 45 seconds to a minute longer.

 - Remove the crepe from the pan and let it cool.